List of New Hampshire historical markers (151–175): . Factory Village

 "Directly east was the 'Great Falls of the Contoocook,' where the river dropped 75 feet in less than a mile.
 Mills have been located here since 1783.
 In 1810, one of New England's first cotton mills started here.
 There has been a paper mill at the site of Monadnock Paper Mills since early in the 19th century.
 Five dams also powered a cutlery factory, a fulling mill, a powder mill, and a tannery.
 By the turn of the 20th century, the oldest dam generated electricity for Antrim and Bennington.
 Now the dams are used by the paper mill for power and flow control."

+Note: this marker was erected in 1985.